 For many modern mommies and caretakers, we might not have a lot of time to celebrate this sabbat SO why not get some Spring cleaning done in light of Imbolc?
 Spring cleaning on Imbolc was once customary and if you do it on Imbolc, you’re knocking two birds out with one stone, right?
 So wash your curtains, clean your windows and doors, dust those hard-to-reach corners and welcome in Spring with a clean, fresh house!
-Don’t forget to cleanse your space spiritually by smudging or sound, etc.
+Don’t forget to cleanse your space spiritually by smoke-cleansing, simmer pot, or sound, etc.

 Because cleansing and purification were customary on Imbolc, why not perform a cleansing bath ritual?
 We preach our cleansing bath rituals here at Otherworldly Oracle because they’re effective and relaxing!
-Cleanse away those negative energies from the Winter season in preparation for new energy in the Spring!
+Cleanse away those negative energies from the Winter season in preparation for new energy in the Spring.
 Something to add to honor the custom of “dressing sacred wells” – decorate the sides of your bathtub with flowers and candles.

 An ancient St. Brigid’s Day tradition is to make something called St. Brigid’s Crosses.
 Learn how to make them in the video below.
 They not only honor the goddess and St. Brigid, but when hung above the front door will protect and bless your home for the coming year.
 Make it a tradition and replace your St. Brigid’s cross again next Imbolc!